While the teaching here is the scaffold, something else rounds you out as a complete physician: the esprit de corps.

 As someone who plans to pursue a fellowship after residency, it was important for me to find a program that caters to each resident’s interests and helps them achieve their goals.

-As a fourth-year medical student agonizing over the match just six months ago, it was difficult for me to pinpoint at first what exactly made me value UVA so much more than my other choices.
+As a fourth-year medical student agonizing over the match, it was difficult for me to pinpoint at first what exactly made me value UVA so much more than my other choices.
 I would chalk it up to “it’s a gut feeling”, and try to remember the experience I had at UVA on interview day.
 Interview season was like a blur; hospitals blend together and you start to lose track of which programs offer which amenities.
 After reflecting further, I think what truly set UVA apart was its residents and the way they are able to balance their down-to-earth and fun attitude with hard work and professionalism.
 The camaraderie is there, and I remember sensing it right away, at the resident dinner the night before and up until I left the hospital the next day.

 As someone who plans to pursue a fellowship after residency, it was important for me to find a program that caters to each resident’s interests and helps them achieve their goals.
 UVA does an excellent job with the fellowship match, as they are able to provide residents with numerous research opportunities as well as exposure to multiple subspecialty electives where connections can be formed with the fellows and attendings we work with.
 The attendings have all been very approachable, eager to teach and provide us with insight.
 I appreciate how UVA stresses the importance of developing a solid internal medicine physician before sending us off to fellowship.